wrcarpenter/MMA-Betting-Model/Code/README.md

+## Key Variables

+Key variables:
+* Height
+* Reach
+* Weight class
+* Age at time of fight
+* Time since last fight
+* Average time between fights (for this fighter) vs overall average time for all fighters?
+* Total Fights
+* Total Fight Time
+* Overall record
+* Result of last fight
+* Result of second to last fight
+* Ever been KOed?
+* Ever been submitted?

 ## Current Process

 Build robust dataset (updated periodically) and model for UFC Stats data.
 Use this model for betting strategies.
 Try to add odds data to prediction strength.